hapy8/cordinates_to_qr/README.md

 - Input validation for latitude (-90 to 90) and longitude (-180 to 180)
 - Generates QR code using the QRCode.js library
-- Responsive design with clean, modern UI
+- Responsive design with clean, modern UI inspired by Apple
+- Dark mode toggle with smooth transitions and persistent preference
 - No server-side dependencies; runs entirely in the browser (except for serving files)

 ## Technologies Used